-This means that you can buy from and keep both in a single place.
+This means that you can buy and keep both in a single place.
 It’s a little bit easier and hassle-free than buying and maintaining them separately.

 Now, you might be wondering, why then did I walk you through the steps of buying a domain name first from one place, and then buying hosting from another.

 That’s because quick and easy isn’t always best for the long term.
-If on a later date, you run into any issues with your host, it’s better to have your domain in another safe place, than to have it with them.
+If at a later date, you run into any issues with your host, it’s better to have your domain in another safe place, than to have it with them.

 Now, let’s come to the hassle part I was talking about.
-Since your domain name is on Namecheap, and your hosting is on Siteground, you’ll need to point that domain name to your siteground servers.
+Since your domain name is on Namecheap, and your hosting is on Siteground, you’ll need to point that domain name to your Siteground servers.

 Actually, it’s not much of a hassle.
 It only takes about 10 seconds to do the step that I am about to show you.
 And then you’re all set.

-First, login to your hosting account and look for information on nameservers.
+First, log in to your hosting account and look for information on nameservers.
 This information is also included in the welcome email when you purchase hosting from a company.
 Let me show you the steps for Siteground.

 On your SiteGround hosting dashboard, click Websites in the navigation bar.
 Here you will see the website name and hosting plan for your blog.
 These are the details you provided when purchasing the hosting plan.

-On the right side of the website name, you will see a button which says cPanel and an icon with 3 dots next to it.
+On the right side of the website name, you will see a button that says cPanel and an icon with 3 dots next to it.
 Click on the 3 dots.
 From the dropdown menu, select Server Details.

 On the Server Details popup, look for the URLs mentioned in the NS1 and NS2 fields.
 Those are what we need.

-You can either keep this window open, or copy these URLs in a plain text editor for now, like Notepad.
+You can either keep this window open or copy these URLs in a plain text editor for now, like Notepad.

-Next, login to your domain registrar, which in our case is NameCheap.
+Next, log in to your domain registrar, which in our case is NameCheap.
 In the navigation menu on the left, click Domain List.